Zirke/twitch_chat/README.md

 [0:40:23] Abimaster21: I don't like white people.
 [1:23:30] Zirke: This message was sent 1 hour 23 minutes and 30 seconds into the stream.
 ```

+The messages that show minus values as timestamps are messages sent before the stream went live.